-Sam Elicotteri offers helicopter transfers and excursions between the Island of Capri and the Naples airport, and all the major cities in central Italy including Rome and Florence.
+Sam Elicotteri and Capri On Board offer helicopter transfers and excursions between the Island of Capri and the Naples airport, and all the major cities in central Italy including Rome and Florence.

 They can also fly to the most important destinations along the Amalfi Coast, the Gulf of Naples, Sicily and Sardinia.

 Helicopter transfers are a particularly scenic, convenient, and fast way to reach Capri, cutting travel time dramatically.